Rule 4.1. Service of Process Within Arizona

 (f) Serving a Minor Who Has a Guardian or Conservator.
 If a court has appointed a guardian or conservator for a minor, the minor must be served by serving the guardian or conservator in the manner set forth in Rule 4.1(d) for serving an individual, and separately serving the minor in that same manner.

-(g) Serving a Person Adjudicated Incompetent Who Has a Guardian or Conservator.
-If a court has declared a person to be insane, gravely disabled, incapacitated, or mentally incompetent to manage that person's property and has appointed a guardian or conservator for the person, the person must be served by serving the guardian or conservator in the manner set forth in Rule 4.1(d) for serving an individual, and separately serving the person in that same manner.
+(g) Serving an Incapacitated Person or an Adult in Need of Protection Who Has a Guardian or Conservator.
+If a court has appointed a guardian or conservator for an incapacitated person or an adult in need of protection, the incapacitated person or the adult in need of protection must be served by serving the guardian or conservator in the manner set forth in Rule 4.1(d) for serving an individual, and separately serving the person in that same manner.
+If a court has appointed both a guardian and a conservator for the person, the person must be served by serving the conservator in the manner set forth in Rule 4.1(d) for serving an individual.

 (i) Serving a Corporation, Partnership, or Other Unincorporated Association.
 If a domestic or foreign corporation, partnership, or other unincorporated association has the legal capacity to be sued and has not waived service under Rule 4.1(c), it may be served by delivering a copy of the summons and the pleading being served to a partner, an officer, a managing or general agent, or any other agent authorized by appointment or by law to receive service of process and--if the agent is one authorized by statute and the statute so requires--by also mailing a copy of each to the defendant.